Copywriting

 This does not mean design is irrelevant.
 Good design creates the conditions for copy to work — clear hierarchy, readable typography, and visual contrast that draws the eye to your words.
 But the words themselves do the heavy lifting.
 A plainly designed carousel with exceptional copy will outperform a beautifully designed carousel with generic copy every time.

 The proof is in the save rates.
-Carousels with actionable, specific, well-written copy achieve save rates 3-5 times higher than carousels with vague, motivational, or overly polished copy.
+Carousels with actionable, specific, well-written copy tend to achieve substantially higher save rates than carousels with vague, motivational, or overly polished copy.
 The algorithm notices this signal, and so does your audience growth trajectory.

 Chapter 2